rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 <img width="850" alt="carpool_rent_burden_by_hh" src="https://github.com/user-attachments/assets/5a0168c5-11d7-4e32-8b3a-11bd6ccb6109" />

 Another interesting lens to look at the non-family group is carpool status, as carpooling may be another way to reduce rent burden, especially for the single household, non-sharing group.
 For roommate-only and mixed households, carpool status shows no major change in rent burden when comparing the drives-alone and carpool groups.
 However, single households flip this assumption that carpooling may reduce rent burden.
 Instead, affordable renters in the drives-alone group have a higher proportion at 54.7%, compared with 40.3% in the carpool group.
-As rent burden increases, the carpool group has a higher proportion than the drives-alone group, in the burdened (39.1% vs. 30.2%), severely burdened (14.7% vs. 10.4%), and extreme (5.9% vs. 4.6%) categories.
+Across the more burdened categories, the carpool group consistently shows a higher proportion than the drives-alone group: burdened (39.1% vs. 30.2%), severely burdened (14.7% vs. 10.4%), and extreme (5.9% vs. 4.6%).
 Overall, carpool status shows no significant improvement in reducing rent burden across all household types.

 ### Group Two (Family)